tjvantoll/articles/simple-dialog/article.md

 }
 ```

-To prevent the sharing action from happening when your dialog is open, you could add a simple `if` check like this.
+In this example the user could perform the sharing action while the dialog is open.
+This might be ok for your app and your scenario.
+But if it isn’t, the simplest way to prevent the action is with a simple `if` check.
+For example note the use of `if (this.dialogOpen)` in the example below.

 ``` TypeScript
 import { Component } from "@angular/core";